 Two world-renowned giants of veterinary vaccine research — Dr. W. Jean Dodds of Hemopet and Co-Trustee of The Rabies Challenge Fund and Dr. Ronald Schultz of the University of Wisconsin School of Veterinary Medicine -- joined together to devote their time over the course of many years to study the long-term effectiveness of the rabies vaccination in order to determine the best policy for its administration.
 The studies were financed by The Rabies Challenge Fund Charitable Trust, a tax-exempt organization founded by Kris L. Christine of Maine in 2005.
 Kennel clubs and private individuals also donated to support the research.
 Their research was aimed at establishing how best to determine safe and effective timing for rabies vaccinations, and whether, in fact, revaccination is necessary in most cases.
 Vaccine manufacturers and veterinarians have been known to be resistant to changing the existing protocols.

 Another veterinarian, Dr. John Robb, founder of protectthepets, is an outspoken advocate for the responsible administration of vaccinations.
 He has criticized the practice of automatic administration of vaccines without considering whether an animal already has an adequate level of antibodies.
-He recommends the practice of titering to establish antibody level and suggests that your veterinarian establish a relationship with Kansas State Veterinary Lab, where it's possible to order titers at a reasonable cost (e.g., $47 instead of $350 that some veterinary clinics charge).
+He recommends the practice of titering to establish antibody level and suggests that your veterinarian establish a relationship with Kansas State Veterinary Lab, where it's possible to order titers at a reasonable cost (e.g., or Rabies, the charge is $32; your veterinarian might charge as much as $300).
 More information on ordering titers from Kansas State Veterinary Lab.......

 Effectiveness of Rabies and Other Vaccinations May Last Much Longer than Assumed….Annual Boosters May Do More Harm than Good